Antihistamines instructions. New generation antihistamines - a list of anti-allergic drugs. How antihistamines work

 • the patient's performance and response remain at a high level;

-• absent cardiotoxic effects that will allow prescribing drugs of this generation to elderly patients;
+• missing cardiotoxic effects that will allow prescribing drugs of this generation to elderly patients;

-• there is no addictive effect, which makes it possible to use these drugs for a long period of time;
+• there is no addiction effect, which makes it possible to use these drugs for a long period of time;

-• there is practically no interaction with drugs taken in parallel from other pharmaceutical groups;
+• there is practically no interaction with concurrently taken drugs from other pharmaceutical groups;

-• the absorption of medicinal products does not depend on the time of the meal;
+• absorption of therapeutic agents does not depend on the time of the meal;

-• the active ingredients are excreted unchanged, relieving the burden on the kidneys and liver.
+• active ingredients are excreted in unchanged form, relieving the burden on the kidneys and liver.

 Side effects